jxy4769/League-of-Legends-API/README.md

 # League-of-Legends-API
-Create statistics given a player Name
+Project for BrickHack.
+Given a players name, look up their statistics and see if they are a one trick pony!
 ## Team
 ### Lead Developer
 #### _FullStack_